beginner-dot/tabby-ai-coding-agent-mlops/README.md

 Used curl for HTTP-level health checks.

-Used nc -v <IP> 8080 (netcat) to confirm raw TCP connectivity, separating network issues from app config problems.
+Used nc -v 172.18.217.209 8080 (netcat) to confirm raw TCP connectivity.

-Credential Hygiene: Resolved a Windows/Microsoft Account credential conflict that was restricting WSL2 socket permissions.
+Credential Hygiene: Resolved a Windows credential conflict that was restricting WSL2 socket permissions.

 🛠 How to Use This Repo
 Install WSL2 + Ubuntu on Windows.

-Install Ollama and pull models:
+Install Ollama and pull models: ollama pull llama3:8b, mistral:7b, and nomic-embed-text.

-ollama pull llama3:8b

-ollama pull mistral:7b

-ollama pull nomic-embed-text

 Configure: Place config.toml and launch_tabby.sh in your Tabby directory.

+Execute:

+Bash

-Execute: ```bash chmod +x launch_tabby.sh ./launch_tabby.sh
+chmod +x launch_tabby.sh
+./launch_tabby.sh
 Verify: Open http://172.18.217.209:8080 in your Windows browser.

+---